web-dev-server/web-dev-server/README.md

 interactivity to your already existing web applications under Apache server with Node.JS.

 Everything you need to do is to redirect some requests in `.htaccess` to Node.JS (for example all `/node(.*)` requests).

-Node.JS web server has to run on the same server machine on different port - for example Apache on port 80, Node.JS on port 8888.
+Node.JS web server has to run on the same server machine on different por,
+for example **Apache** on port `:80`, **Node.JS** on port `:8888`.

-Users and their browsers will see the same port `:80` on Apache as usual, but all request starting with substring `/node`
+Users and their browsers will see the same port as before, the port `:80` with Apache,
-will be redirected to Node.JS web server application on port 8888 including websockets.
+but all request starting with substring `/node` will be redirected to **Node.JS** web server
+application on port `:8888` including websockets.

 ### Apache And Node.JS Configuration Example In `.htaccess`:
 ```